 Visit the larger pallet sofa in THIS POST.

-I chose to use coffee bean sacks because they are pre sewn and I love the look!
+However to start, I chose to use authentic coffee bean sacks because they are pre sewn and I love the look!

 The large 26″ pillows were slipped into the bean sacks, then the edge flapped over towards the back.
 The pillows fit perfectly!